angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 Thoughtseize is potentially better than Duress or Therapy.
 However, the life loss would quickly add up so I don't think I want it in multiples just yet.

 Doishy's comments:

-*This observation was in some part due to the fact that d8 would not simply add in an extra discard spell but swap it out for a Therapy.
-There was also some bias here as for the last year I have been running a Miser's Thoughtseize main and it whas been very strong, especially in the face of Thalias or Eidolons so much so that I have consider switching from three Therapy, two Duress one Thoughtseize main to three Therapy, one Duress and two Thoughtseize main.*
+> *This observation was in some part due to the fact that d8 would not simply
+> add in an extra discard spell but swap it out for a Therapy.
+There was also
+> some bias here as for the last year I have been running a Miser's Thoughtseize
+> main and it whas been very strong, especially in the face of Thalias or
+> Eidolons so much so that I have consider switching from three Therapy, two
+> Duress one Thoughtseize main to three Therapy, one Duress and two Thoughtseize
+> main.*

-### Parting Thoughts:
+## Parting Thoughts

 d8dk32's comments:

-I often talk to myself when I play online, but it's much more informative to talk to someone else who also knows your deck.
-Hopefully reading this and any future articles we publish will help people learning to play this deck, but I think this pair-playing process is a valuable learning tool and if you can find a willing partner would be an excellent way to learn on your own.
-Just as important as learning to build piles is learning how to make the plays in the early turns to reach the point where you get to build piles.
-Having someone to watch over your shoulder helps you play better by catching mistakes and providing a sounding board when the best line isn't clear.
-Doishy and I agreed on most things this time but discussing the reasoning behind our choices is helpful regardless.
+> *I often talk to myself when I play online, but it's much more informative to
+> talk to someone else who also knows your deck.
+Hopefully reading this and any
+> future articles we publish will help people learning to play this deck, but I
+> think this pair-playing process is a valuable learning tool and if you can
+> find a willing partner would be an excellent way to learn on your own.
+Just as
+> important as learning to build piles is learning how to make the plays in the
+> early turns to reach the point where you get to build piles.
+Having someone to
+> watch over your shoulder helps you play better by catching mistakes and
+> providing a sounding board when the best line isn't clear.
+Doishy and I agreed
+> on most things this time but discussing the reasoning behind our choices is
+> helpful regardless.*

 Doishy's comments:

-*I for one really enjoyed watching d8 play whilst we discussed decisions.
-What made me feel confidant was, barring some of the decision points above, we quite often agreed very quickly on what line to take with most being the correct one.
+> *I for one really enjoyed watching d8 play whilst we discussed decisions.
+What
+> made me feel confidant was, barring some of the decision points above, we
+> quite often agreed very quickly on what line to take with most being the
-In addition to the above we had a classic turn two "Do we jam?" vs what turned out to be an Esper Stoneblade/Delver variant.
-We both said yes and it was 100% correct given the circumstances.
-One thing that it made clear to me is how important it is having these very fluid conversations during gameplay.
-Although people at my local shops know me and my deck of choice none of them really "know" the deck to the point where I could properly discuss my card choices, play choices and similar.*
+> correct one.
+In addition to the above we had a classic turn two "Do we jam?"
+> vs what turned out to be an Esper Stoneblade/Delver variant.
+We both said yes
+> and it was 100% correct given the circumstances.
+One thing that it made clear
+> to me is how important it is having these very fluid conversations during
+> gameplay.
+Although people at my local shops know me and my deck of choice none
+> of them really "know" the deck to the point where I could properly discuss my
+> card choices, play choices and similar.*

 Hopefully you enjoyed this first installment of Doomsday by Committee.
-We shall hopefully return with more of the super-secret-shadowy-Doomsday-cabal (TM) that might not exist with further discussion on other play points, opening hands, scenarios and occasional puzzles.
+We shall hopefully return with more of the *super-secret-shadowy-Doomsday-cabal (TM)* that might not exist with further discussion on other play points, opening hands, scenarios and occasional puzzles.

 Thank you for reading!